 As with the majority of the PDF specification, what determines the physical size of your PDF is very complicated but also very powerful, and done in the way that it is for very good reason – so that your PDF looks exactly the same regardless of what platform or device you are using.

-In our PDF to HTML5 converter we have followed Adobe’s lead, so setting the scaling to 1 will result in the same physical (on screen) PDF size as Adobe reader at scaling 100%.
-Interestingly, this has resulted internally of multiplying the scaling value by 1.528 (110/72) to allow us to output at the correct size.
+In our PDF to HTML5 converter we have followed Adobe’s lead, so setting the scaling to 1 will result in the same physical (on-screen) PDF size as Adobe reader at scaling 100%.
+Interestingly, this has resulted internally in multiplying the scaling value by 1.528 (110/72) to allow us to output at the correct size.

 It is also worth mentioning that our converter also allows you to provide a pixel width or height which it will match.
 This can be done by setting org.jpedal.pdf2html.scaling= fitwidth100 or fitheight100, which would result in the width or height (depending on which you set) to be 100px.